 Getting traditionally published had been a goal of mine since I was a teenager.
 However, the rise of ebooks and print-on-demand technology has changed the publishing game.

 Chaser, the first in a new series about transgender bounty hunter Jinx Ballou, was published in March 2018.
-The sequel, Extreme Prejudice, will be published in December 2018.
+Several other books have followed.

-I am a member of the Sisters in Crime, International Thriller Writers, and the Alliance for Independent Authors.
-I live in Arizona with my wife and three feline overlords.
+I am a member of the Sisters in Crime and the Alliance for Independent Authors.
+I live in Arizona with my wife and my feline overlords.

-And if you read my books, PLEASE for the love of pizza, leave an honest review on Amazon or Goodreads.
+And if you read my books, PLEASE for the love of pizza, leave an honest review.
 Thanks!